GhostOfStarman/VechicleInventoryMVC/README.md

 3/9/22:
 I have refactored much of the FinanceRecord class so that the loan calculations and fields work the way I desired.
 For simplicity's sake, the customer will be limited to making monthly payments of exact amounts, this is calculated by the amortization formula A = principal * ((apr * ((1 + apr) ^ termLength)/(((1 + apr) ^ termLength) - 1))).

+3/18/22:
+I've spent a fair amount of time this past week understanding how to further use Hibernate mappings to create relationships between my tables.

+Current schema setup:
+3 tables: Cars, CustomerAccounts, FinanceRecords

+Foreign key setup: financeId in Vehicle is the FK to financeId PK in FinanceRecord, customerId in financeRecord is FK to customerId PK in CustomerAccount.

+Vehicle object holds a one-to-one bidirectional relationship with FinanceRecord.
+Vehicle is the owner object, a FinanceRecord needs a Vehicle to exist.

+FinanceRecord holds a many-to-one relationship with CustomerAccount, as one CustomerAccount can finance multiple Vehicles.
+Therefore, a CustomerAccount holds a OneToMany relationship with FinanceRecord.

+Alongside learning the mappings, I have been altering the JSP and CSS files to improve the visuals of the webapp.
+I have also used Affinity Designer to create svg images headers for each of the JSPs.
+Most of this week was spent on refining the CustomerAccount components of this project.
+With most of the groundwork built, I just need to complete integration of the FinanceRecord component, which will probably be the most difficult.